 The University Honors Program (UHP) is designed to enroll, reward, and prepare academically gifted students, encouraging them toward intellectual initiative and independence.
 Students are selected for their outstanding academic achievements and monitored throughout a strategic four-year matriculation that will prepare them to pursue advanced degrees in highly competitive graduate or professional programs and to assume leadership roles in their professions and in society.

 The University Honors Program is committed to preparing globally astute and engaged community leaders.
 The Honors Program enriches the academic learning experience by providing the student every possible opportunity for reaching a level of maturity, independence, and scholarly achievement that might not be possible without such a program.

 UHP website: http://www.nccu.edu/formsdocs/proxy.cfm?file_id=2205

-The Staff-in-Residence (SIR) is an integral component in the vision of creating a learning-centered home where all students are fully engaged in the Eagle community.
-The program is to give students an opportunity to interact with staff members outside of the classroom, as well as encourage staff to share their academic and personal interests with on-campus residents.
-The SIR program allows staff to spend time with students in their living space, creating an environment that is conducive to formal, academic, and casual conversations and programs.
-Staff members in the SIR program are also able to gain a more in-depth understanding of what the college experience is like for on-campus residents, which in turn provides a new perspective on how to approach learning within the classroom environment.
-The general goals of the SIR program are to increase staff interactions with students outside of the normal classroom setting, promote residence halls as more of an academic environment, and provide resources to residence hall staff in their attempts to plan educational programs.
+The Faculty in Residence program (FIR) is an integral component in the vision of creating a learning-centered home where all students are fully engaged in the Eagle community.
+The program is to give students an opportunity to interact with faculty members outside of the classroom, as well as encourage faculty to share their academic and personal interests with on-campus residents.
+The FIR program allows faculty to spend time with students in their living space, creating an environment that is conducive to formal, academic, and casual conversations and programs.
+Faculty members in the FIR program are also able to gain a more in-depth understanding of what the college experience is like for on-campus residents, which in turn provides a new perspective on how to approach learning within the classroom environment.
+The general goals of the FIR program are to increase faculty interactions with students outside of the normal classroom setting, promote residence halls as more of an academic environment, and provide resources to residence hall staff in their attempts to plan educational programs.

 Feel free to contact us with any questions and/or for more information about Residential Education at North Carolina Central University.